chriskillpack/bbcdisasm/README.md

 #### Undocumented instructions

 There is very limited support for undocumented instructions in the 6502.
-Those that are are marked in the end of line comment with `UD`, followed by a very limited instruction mnemonic.
-At this time there is no addition detail provided.
+This is partly because beebasm, the targeted assembler, does not support them.
+In order to preserve binary compatibility `bbc-disasm` will emit the opcode bytes of the instruction as an `EQUB` statement and comment the line with `UD` (UnDocumented) together with a very limited instruction mnemonic.

+The byte sequence `&53,&63` disassembles to `SRE (&63),Y`, an undocumented instruction, and will be output as
 ```
  EQUB &53,&63           \ UD SRE            Sc
 ```